A Stability Principle for Learning under Non-Stationarity: Regret Analysis in Common Settings

-As in Assumption \ref{assumption-segmentation-strong-cvx}, we will decompose the underlying sequence $\{F_n\}_{n=1}^N$ into near-constant segments.
-In general, the Lipschitz population loss $F_n$ does not have a unique minimizer, so the quantity $\|\btheta_i^*-\btheta_k^*\|_2$ in Assumption \ref{assumption-segmentation-strong-cvx} is not well defined.
+As in the strongly convex case in \Cref{sec-theory-strong-cvx}, we will decompose the underlying sequence $\{F_n\}_{n=1}^N$ into quasi-stationary segments.
+In general, the Lipschitz population loss $F_n$ does not have a unique minimizer, so the quantity $\|\btheta_i^*-\btheta_k^*\|_2$ in \Cref{def-segmentation-strong-cvx} is not well defined.
 Moreover, even if each $F_n$ has a unique minimizer, in the absence of strong convexity, a large distance $\|\btheta-\btheta_n^*\|_2$ does not necessarily imply a large sub-optimality gap $F_n(\btheta)-F_n(\btheta_n^*)$.
-Therefore, instead of the distance between points, it is more suitable to measure the difference of function values.
+Therefore, instead of the distance between minimizers, it is more suitable to measure the difference of function values.
 We will use $\|F_i-F_k\|_{\infty}$ to quantify the distribution shift between two periods $i$ and $k$.